1986-92 Oldsmobile Toronado

 2007 Nissan GT-R

 The gorgeous exterior.
 The turbocharged V6 engine.
-The speed!
+The speed?
 Yes, there was a lot to like about the Nissan GT-R when it was first unveiled in 2007.
 But it feels pretty dated today — especially compared to more modern sports cars.
 The GT-R can't compete with their specs.
+Even with periodic updates, the GT-R's tech and design haven't evolved enough to keep pace.
+What once was a game-changer now feels like a powerful machine stuck in the past.
+The dual-clutch transmission clunks heavily during urban commuting, lacking the absolute smoothness found in current high-performance setups.

 1988-91 Buick Reatta